blepore/AzureNotes/CreateOwnLaasoCluster.md

+This is incomplete right now.
+Use at your own expense.

 # Creating a LaaSO cluster in your own subscription
 For internal customers/partners only.
 This will not work for external customers.